This Week in Health: The Dangers of Breast Implants

 The benefits of being an older mother

-A recent study of 28,000 American women found that those who had their first child after age 25 were 11% likelier to live to age 90.
-Here are some other reasons why later-in-life parenting can be good for children.
+A recent study found that women who had their first child after age 25 were 11% more likely to live to age 90.
+Here are some other reasons why later-in-life parenting can be a good thing.

 The best way to cure an upset stomach